Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 An employee can refuse work if he/she believes that the situation is unsafe to either himself/herself or his/her co-workers.
 When a worker believes that a work refusal should be initiated, then

 The legislation holds employers responsible to protect employee health and safety.
 Enforcement is carried out by inspectors from the government department responsible for health and safety in each jurisdiction.
-In some serious cases, charges may also be laid by police or crown attorneys under Section 217.1 of the Canada Criminal Code (also known as "Bill C-45").
+In some serious cases, charges may also be laid by police or crown attorneys under Section 217.1 of the Canada Criminal Code (also known as the "Westray Bill" or "Bill C-45").
 This section imposes a legal duty on employers and those who direct work to take reasonable measures to protect employees and public safety.
 If this duty is "wantonly" or recklessly disregarded and bodily harm or death results, an organization or individual could be charged with criminal negligence.